-Minimum yield stress specified in the manufacturer's certificate or standard, under which the steel pipes or products are supplied.
+Minimum yield stress smeans the minimum yield stress specified in the manufacturer's certificate or standard, under which the steel pipes or products are supplied.
 It is assumed in calculations that the residual elongation will not exceed 0,2 per cent at the minimum yield stress.